scrabbletank/farhome-rules/monstroustreasure.md

 ***Slam.*** *Melee Attack:* 6 AP, Reach 2, 4/1/1/0/0</br>Deals 2/2 in bludgeoning damage.

-***Sap Life.*** *Maneuver, Melee Attack:* 6 AP, 3/2/1/0/0</br>Only usable against a grappled creature.
+***Sap Life.*** *Melee Attack, Maneuver:* 6 AP, 3/2/1/0/0</br>Only usable against a grappled creature.
 Pierces a creature with vines, draining the life out of the creature.
 The grappled creature makes a Stamina save against this attack, taking 0/4 in piercing damage with the Living Tree healing for the damage dealt.

 #### Bronze Colossus
  | | | | |